Aaryanajith/GeoQuest/README.md

 # GeoQuest

-In the covert world of high-stakes espionage 🕵️, you, codename CartoGrapher, are recruited into a secret organization 👀 with a mission to build an unique map application.
+In the covert world of high-stakes espionage 🕵️, you, codename CartoGrapher is recruited into a secret organization 👀 with a mission to build a unique map application.

 Armed with Google\'s Flutter framework for Android and iOS 👾 🧑‍💻 , and
 harnessing the power of OpenStreetMap 🗺️, a formidable open source tool